-Lliability for eye Injury sustained in accidents
+Liability for eye Injury sustained in accidents

 The party responsible for the accident will usually be held liable to pay compensation.
 In the case of a road traffic accident claim, the driver who caused the accident will be the party that the claim is made against.
-In these cases, the Defendant's insurance company will effectively be handling the case on their behalf.
+In these cases, the defendant's insurance company will effectively be handling the case on their behalf.

 You may start your claim even if you are not sure who is liable.
 Your lawyer will support you by gathering evidence to establish liability for your claim.

-Lliability for employee eye Injury in the workplace
+Liability for employee eye Injury in the workplace

 Your employer may be liable if your eye injury accident occurred in your workplace.
 Under the Health and Safety at Work Act 1974, your employer has a legal duty of care to protect your health and safety at work.